shap/shap/README.md

 ## Deep learning example with DeepExplainer (TensorFlow/Keras models)

 Deep SHAP is a high-speed approximation algorithm for SHAP values in deep learning models that builds on a connection with [DeepLIFT](https://arxiv.org/abs/1704.02685) described in the SHAP NIPS paper.
 The implementation here differs from the original DeepLIFT by using a distribution of background samples instead of a single reference value, and using Shapley equations to linearize components such as max, softmax, products, divisions, etc. Note that some of these enhancements have also been since integrated into DeepLIFT.
-Currently both TensorFlow models and Keras models using the TensorFlow backend are supported:
+Currently both TensorFlow models and Keras models using the TensorFlow backend are supported (**Note that DeepExplainer is new this summer and we are still working out issues as we find them, so consider it an alpha release.**):

 ```python
 # ...include code from https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py